hoppersroppers/fundamentals/LinuxBasics/17-JoinOurCTFTeam.md

 Request to join our team here! <https://www.roppers.org/pages/ctf-team>

 In our Slack, check out the \#ctftime channel to join the party.
+Someone there will direct you to the not-so-secret Roppers Discord.